 Foreign direct investment also plays an important role on a microeconomic level.
 Domestic companies that expand into foreign markets can realize significant growth.
 Moreover, exposure to more than one country also enhances diversification.
 On the flip side, foreign companies operating in emerging markets can be targets for foreign direct investments themselves, creating opportunities for investors.

 One great example of a successful foreign direct investment is Suzuki Motor Company's joint venture in India through Maruti Suzuki India Limited.
 Since the joint venture was created, the company has become a market leader in India's automobile industry.
 And Suzuki's majority ownership stake has since provided it with billions in profits over the years.

 Here are some tips for investing in companies active in foreign direct investments:

-- Be Aware of the Risks.
-Mining and energy joint ventures in particular are very popular in somewhat unstable regions in the Americas and Africa.
+Mining and energy joint ventures, in particular, are very popular in somewhat unstable regions in the Americas and Africa.
 Investors should be aware of the risk of nationalization, political conflicts and other potential problems that may arise.

 Companies that are involved in foreign direct investment across a number of different regions around the world offer greater diversification.

 The Bottom Line

 Foreign direct investment can be used by international investors on both a macro and microeconomic level.
 Countries with sustainable and growing levels of foreign direct investment are preferable, while companies investing abroad can often benefit from higher growth rates.

 Foreign direct investment has many drawbacks, despite its overall effectiveness in promoting growth.
 On a macro level, it can cause problems for a country's domestic labor markets and drain capital in the long-run.
 On a micro level, the investments have several risks that should be carefully considered.